Vladimír Jindřich Bufka

-Vladimír Jindřich Bufka (16 July 1887, Olomouc-Pavlovičky – 23 May 1916, Prague) was a Czech photographer and popularizer of photography as well as an important exponent of pictorialism in Czech photography during the early 20th century.
+Vladimír Jindřich Bufka (16 July 1887 – 23 May 1916) was a Czech photographer and popularizer of photography as well as an important exponent of pictorialism in Czech photography during the early 20th century.
 Bufka's creative works span a wide range; he practiced landscape photography, architectural photography, photojournalism, still life photography, portrait photography, astrophotography and photomicrography.
 He was familiar with various photography techniques of the time including gum bichromate, platinum print, bromoil process and autochrome.
 He also gave lectures and seminars on photography, contributed to various specialized magazines and published a number of books.
 He died of leukemia at the age of 28.

 Biography

-Vladimír Jindřich Bufka was born to the family of a bank officer.
+Vladimír Jindřich Bufka was born on 16 July 1887, Olomouc-Pavlovičky to the family of a bank officer.
 Vladimír's half-brother was Karel Absolon and maternal grandfather was Jindřich Wankel – both renowned archaeologists.
 After graduating from high school, he studied chemistry at the Czech Technical University in Prague.
 Initially practicing photography as an amateur, he was a member of the Český klub fotografů amatérů (Czech Club of Amateur Photographers).
 His first photographs were published in 1908 in the illustrated magazine Český svět ("Czech World").

 Bufka popularized the autochrome technique, writing several essays on the topic, most importantly O fotografování v barvách pomocí desky autochromové ("On Color Photography with the Help of the Autochrome Plate"), published in 1910.
 The same year, Bufka published another book: Stručný návod k nejdůležitějším pracím s deskami fotografickými a vyvolávacími papíry ("A Brief Guide to the Most Important Operations with Photographic Plates and with Photographic Paper").
 Bufka studied photography techniques in Lyon, France, in the company of the Lumière brothers.
 In 1909, his lecture on autochrome in Prague is considered to be one of the first attempts to introduce the theory of photography to Bohemia.

 From 1910 to 1911, Bufka worked in the Jan Langhans atelier in Prague and extended his knowledge of photography at Hermann C. Kosel's studio in Vienna.
 In 1911, Bufka opened his own studio in Prague which gradually achieved a popularity comparable with that of the renowned atelier of František Drtikol.
 In his later years, Bufka travelled to Warsaw and Saint Petersburg with the goal of documenting local art collections.
-In 1914/1915, he participated in a large photography exhibition held in Prague's Rudolfinum.
+In 1914–1915, he participated in a large photography exhibition held in Prague's Rudolfinum.

+BBufka died on 23 May 1916 in Prague.
 After his death, his studio was managed by his wife Marie Bufková until 1928.
 Photographs taken there carried the stamp "Ateliér V. J. Bufka" even during the 1920s.